michabirklbauer/instagram_json_viewer/docs/README.md

 ## Usage

-- Put "instaview.py" and "instaview.R" into the data directory (where the json-files are!)
+- Put "instaview.py" and "instaview.R" into the data directory (e.g. where the all json-files are!)
 - Back up your instagram data before you run anything!
-- Run "instaview.py"!
+- Run "instaview.py" via commandline or doubleclick!
-- If R can't process the Rmarkdown, try opening RStudio and manually knitting it or running the code from "instaview.R" manually!"
+- If R can't process the Rmarkdown:
+  - try opening it in RStudio and manually knitting it
+  - OR try running the code from "instaview.R" manually in Rstudio!"

 ## Issues